What is antiplatelet therapy?

 Patients are usually given antiplatelets if they have a history of

 Antiplatelets may also be given to patients during and after angioplasty and stent procedures and after coronary artery bypass surgery.
-Some patients with atrial fibrillation, valve disease, or peripheral vascular disease (PVD) also take antiplatelets.
+Some patients with atrial fibrillation or valve disease also take antiplatelets.

 Are there different types of antiplatelet medicines?